ismaelvb/javascript-string-obfuscator/Readme.md

 Use this module to convert strings to the equivalent Javascript expression that evaluate to the same strings.
 The generated expressions only use characters from the list [(){}\[\]+!]
 These syntatic characters are enough to create some words.
-The available characters are abcdefijlnorstuO<space>[]
+The available characters are abcdefijlnorstuO` `[]

 # example